 Page

-Introduction and Citizens' Oversight Committee Member Listing1
+Introduction and Citizens' Bond Oversight Committee Member Listing 1

-Independent Auditors' Report
+Independent Auditors' Report 2

 FINANCIAL SECTION

-Balance Sheet4
+Balance Sheet 4

-Statement of Revenues, Expenditures and Changes in Fund Balance
+Statement of Revenues, Expenditures and Changes in Fund Balance 5

-Notes to Financial Statements6
+Notes to Financial Statements 6

 OTHER INDEPENDENT AUDITORS' REPORTS

-Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards
+Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 11

-Independent Auditors' Report on Performance
+Independent Auditors' Report on Performance 13

 AUDIT PROCEDURES AND RESULTS SECTION

-Audit Procedures and Results
+Audit Procedures and Results 15

 FINDINGS AND RECOMMENDATIONS SECTION

-Schedule of Findings and Recommendations16
+Schedule of Findings and Recommendations 17

-COMPTON UNIFIED SCHOOL DISTRICT MEASURE S BOND BUILDING FUND INTRODUCTION AND CITIZENS' OVERSIGHT COMMITTEE MEMBER LISTING JUNE 30, 2020
+COMPTON UNIFIED SCHOOL DISTRICT MEASURE S BOND BUILDING FUND INTRODUCTION AND CITIZENS' BOND OVERSIGHT COMMITTEE MEMBER LISTING JUNE 30.
+2021

 The Compton Unified School District is located in the south central region of Los Angeles County, California, and encompasses the city of Compton and portions of the cities of Carson and Los Angeles.
-The district currently serves nearly 20,000 students at 36 sites: twenty-one elementary schools, seven middle schools, three comprehensive high schools, and five alternative schools.
+The district currently serves nearly 20,000 students at 36 sites: twenty-one elementary schools, seven middle schools, three high schools, one early college high school, one adult school, and three alternative schools.